bham11/bham11/README.md

 My name is Brandon Hampstead.
 I am a Computer Science and Economics student at Northeastern University, with a passion for sports and data analytics.
 I am currently in the process of searching for my first co-op through Northeastern.

+I have experience coding in Java, C#, R, SQL, and Python.

 <!--
 **bham11/bham11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.